-WKSAE-DATRAS will harmonize the procedures to develop swept-area estimates to support biodiversity assessments using the ICES online database of trawl surveys (DATRAS).
+WKSAE-DATRAS aims to harmonize the procedures to develop swept-area estimates to support biodiversity assessments using the ICES online database of trawl surveys (DATRAS).

 This workshop is part of the formal ICES advisory process in response to a request from OSPAR.
 As such, the workshop report will be peer-reviewed, after which an advice drafting group will be convened to draft advice for approval by ICES Advisory Committee (ACOM).

 Workshop participants have a broad range of expertise and represent all ICES regions in order to ensure the wide applicability and use of the index.
 This includes ecologists, gear specialists, and survey and assessment group experts.